-You must use Illinois Schedule K-1-T, Beneficiary's Share of Income and Deductions, to supply each beneficiary with that individual's or entity's share of the amounts reported on your federal and Illinois tax returns.
+You must use Illinois Schedule K-1-T to supply each beneficiary with that individual's or entity's share of the amounts reported on your federal and Illinois tax returns.
 For Illinois Income Tax purposes, you must give a completed Illinois Schedule K-1-T and a copy of the Illinois Schedule K-1-T(2), Beneficiary's Instructions, to each beneficiary.
 Do not file Illinois Schedule K-1-T with your Form IL-1041.
 However, you must keep a copy of each Illinois Schedule K-1-T with your tax records.